nilesh-tawari/ChronQC/automate_chronqc/README.rst

 The output ChronQC HTML files are stored in this the folder.

-A log file detailing the events of the ChronGen process will be present in the working directory of this script.
+A log file detailing the events of the ChronGen process will be present in the config directory of this script.